open-contracting/sample-data/real-examples/tools/README.md

     bq load --source_format=NEWLINE_DELIMITED_JSON --schema=release-schema-bq.json --project_id ocds-172716 releases.mexico_grupo all-releases.json

+Change `releases.mexico_grupo` to the name of the table you want to create.

-Note that this will *append* rows to existing tables - you therefore may want to delete the existing table before running this.
+If the table already exists, this will *append* rows - you therefore probably want to delete any existing table before running this.
 You can delete tables in the BigQuery UI or via the command line.

 If you are uploading records this for a new publisher, you may get BigQuery complaining about unknown columns, since it expects releases to conform exactly to the schema and does not like extra data.
 You should use the conversion script above to delete these columns from the source data.